aldreth/lammas-records/recordings/choral/christmas-across-the-centuries.md

 coverImage: "../../src/images/recordings/christmas-across-the-centuries.jpg"
 performer: St. Albans Chamber Choir
 directors:
-  - "Director: David Hansell"
+- 'Director: David Hansell'
-  - "Organ: Roger Judd"
+- 'Organ: Roger Judd'
 contentHtml: |-
   <h1>Christmas Across the Centuries</h1>
   <p>This recording grew from a performance of Mathias' Ave Rex (22-25) given by St Albans Chamber Choir in 1999.
 The original medieval melodies for three of the texts were already known to us (3,10,15) but did the old melody survive for the fourth?
 The discovery that it did (21) and our knowledge of several other medieval/modern pairs (1/5, 8/12, 16/18, 19/26) provided an ample framework for what became an interesting and wide-ranging project.
 The time-span of the programme was extended backwards by the inclusion of plainchant (4,9,13) and the 15th/20th century gap was bridged by the inclusion of music from the core Renaissance/Baroque SACC repertoire (2,6,7,14,20).
 All this meant that a piece from the first concert the choir gave in 1958 (20) was included and the programme was completed by two motets by Francis Poulenc (11,17 - linked to 9/20 and 13 respectively) whose music was prominent in SACC programmes 1998-2001.</p>